AdobeDocs/experience-platform.en/help/sources/tutorials/api/create/databases/hp-vertica.md

 >[!NOTE]
 >
 >The [!DNL HP Vertica] connector is in beta.
-See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labelled connectors.
+See the [Sources overview](../../../../home.md#terms-and-conditions) for more information on using beta-labeled connectors.

 A base connection represents the authenticated connection between a source and Adobe Experience Platform.